Attending Council and Standing Committee meetings

 - argue with the Chairman, if they ask you to leave for any reason.

 Council operates under the conventions and practices of the Westminster system of government, similar to those of the Australian Parliament.
 The following rules apply to Council meetings:

 - Councillors must stand in their places to speak, unless unable to do so due to a disability

-- Councillors may speak once only to a motion for a maximum of 10 minutes (unless an extension of time is granted)
+- Councillors may speak once only to a motion for a maximum of 10 minutes (unless granted an extension of time)

 - motions must be seconded